Introduction

 Lesson 9: Build for Integration

-Your SaaS product should integrate easily with existing workflows.
+Your SaaS should plug into existing workflows.

-Popular integrations include:
+Popular connections include:

 - Google Workspace